 In our hyper-connected world, the ability to make phone calls is essential for communication.
 However, there may be situations where you need to turn off your cellular data due to various reasons like conserving battery life, avoiding data overages, or to avoid roaming charges during international travel.

-The big question that arises is, "If cellular data is turned off, can I still call?".
+The big question that arises is, "does turning off cellular data stop phone calls?".
 In this post, I'll take a deep dive into and explore various scenarios to provide you with the necessary insights.

 So let's dive right in.